avnikhil22/Text-analysis/README.md

 # Text-analysis

-This was the teaching assistant assignment to analyze the university reviews.
+This was the teaching assistant assignment to analyze the reviews of the univeristy.
 Updated the cleaned version.